olivejp/PopularMovie/README.md

 PopularMovie
 ============

-Android app, that allow you to list the most popular movies.
+Android app that allows you to list the most popular movies.
 You can also add movies to a list of favorites.

 [![Build Status](https://travis-ci.org/olivejp/PopularMovie.svg?branch=master)](https://travis-ci.org/olivejp/PopularMovie)